hexagontruth/hexular/README.md

 Most plugins describe various types of animations, &c., but the `MidiMap` plugin also allows us to play music on a hardware or software MIDI synthesizer, or to set cell states via a MIDI controller (albeit somewhat weirdly): we can select MIDI input and output devices, map individual channels on each device to functions defining how a note should be played or interpreted, and configure the range, stride, and location of the note mapping.

-The plugin system evolved from one-off animation experiments I developed while composing videos using Hexular Studio.
-Many of them to be frank don't make a lot of sense at this point &mdash; there's a lot of overlapping-yet-slightly-different behavior between many of them.
+The plugin system evolved from one-off animation experiments I developed while composing videos using earlier versions of Hexular Studio.
+Many, to be frank, don't make a lot of sense at this point &mdash; there's a lot of overlapping-yet-slightly-different behavior between them.
 The source code for these plugins &mdash; located sensibly in the "/plugins" directory &mdash; is a good place to start if you're interested in writing your own or extending the built-in ones.

 Of particular note here are the increasingly-misnamed "pivot" attributes available in most animation plugins.
 These fields can take one of the following three forms: